pboyer/verb/docs/docs/index.md

 ### Compiling for Java

 verb does not currently compile for Java.
-It probably wouldn't be hard to do.
+It probably wouldn't be hard to do - [would you like to contribute?](http://github.com/pboyer/verb)

 ## Using verb with three.js